rileywe/Three-Layer-Neural-Networks/README.md

 ### Summary and Conclusions
 Overall, the 3 layer Fedd Forward Neural Network does not perform well in simple curve-fitting tasks, but does considerably well, expecially for its simplicity, on standardized classification tasks such as with the MNIST digits.
 For regression, even a simple linear fit has the neural network beat by a large margin because the network suffers heavily from overfitting.
 It's simply too complex for such a simple task, and will end up "overthinking" it.
 On the other hand, the simple neural network model performed very well on classifying MNIST digits, achieving a close second place behind the SVM algorithm.
 Notably, the neural network performed better than the more complex, temporal-thinking LSTM, and the Decision Tree models.
 The neural network does however compute faster than the SVM, and may be the most efficient classification method tested here.
 In conclusion, for simple regression tasks, use a linear or low-degree polynomial fit.
-For classification tasks, it will be better to use a Feed Forward Neural Network, or an SVM if computational efficiency can be sacrificed for a small goin in accuracy.
+For classification tasks, it will be better to use a Feed Forward Neural Network, or an SVM if computational efficiency can be sacrificed for a small gain in accuracy.